Baryulgil, New South Wales: History

 According to the Geographical Names Board, the name is derived from an Aboriginal language, meaning a certain species of large lizard, although it is also "apparently a corruption of 'Yulgilbar' the name of Edwards Ogelvie's run".
 (Note: A number of other sources spell the name Edward Ogilvie.)

 Baryulgil Post Office opened on 1 January 1896 and closed in 1991.

 Asbestos mining

 Historically, other than agriculture, asbestos mining had been the most important industry in the Baryulgil area, with the Baryulgil asbestos mine operating from 1953 to 1979.
-It has since shown that the mine and its related operations, as well as its remains, have had a major adverse impact on the health of the inhabitants, in particular the Aboriginal community, with 20% of the population expected to contract mesothelioma.
+It has since shown that the mine and its related operations, as well as its remains, have had a major adverse impact on the health of the inhabitants, in particular the Aboriginal community.

 The impacts of asbestos on health to the Baryulgil community were documented by Australian Broadcasting Corporation journalist Matt Peacock in his book Killer Company and telemovie Devil's Dust.